automl/NASLib/README.md

 > :warning: **This library is under construction** and there is no official release yet.
 Feel
 > free to play around and have a look but be aware that the *APIs will be changed* until we have a first release.

+> :warning: The readme and code for [How Powerful are Performance Predictors in Neural Architecture Search?](https://arxiv.org/abs/2104.01177) will be released very soon!

 It is designed to be modular, extensible and easy to use.

 ![naslib-overview](images/naslib-overview.png)